czyys/dustforceguide/README.md

 Dustgirl (red) is very similar to him.

-Dustkid (purple) can triple-jump, although her jumps are smaller, and her attacks are much faster while also having shorter range.
+Dustkid (purple) can triple-jump, although her jumps are smaller, and her attacks are much faster while also having shorter reach.

 Dustworth (green) has the slowest, but largest attacks and also can jump heighest of all characters.